 Dark Energy Edwin Hubble famously showed that the Universe is expanding - but we do not know how this expansion will continue.
 The decisive factor for the future of the Universe is its mass density: if it is above a critical value, about six hydrogen atoms per cubic metre, then the expansion of the Universe will eventually slow down and reverse until the Universe ends in a so-called Big Crunch.
 Adding up all the matter known in stars, gas and dust clouds amounts to only about 4% of this critical density.
 However, from galaxy dynamics and observations of galaxy clusters, astronomers have been able to infer that there exists much more invisible matter, its presence betrayed only by gravitational effects.
 But even this "dark matter" is not sufficient to halt the expansion of the Universe.
-But there is more: In 2000, astronomers realised that the Universe's expansion is accelerating!
+But there is more: In 2000, astronomers realised that the Universe's expansion is continuing to accelerate!
 This discovery was made by combining detailed observations of the fluctuations of the cosmic microwave background, together with accurate estimates of the distance to supernova explosions.
 When Einstein developed the General Theory of Relativity in 1916, he introduced an additional "cosmological constant" term in his equations, which counteracted the attractive forces due to the gravitation of matter.
 Today's measurements of the accelerated expansion indicate that not only does this component exist, but it actually dominates, constituting around 75% of the total energy density of the Universe.
 The nature of this energy, which keeps pushing the Universe further apart, remains a mystery - astronomers call it "dark energy".
-Unravelling this enigma is one of the most fascinating challenges in modern astronomy and physics and could even lead to a fundamental paradigm change. eROSITA will be the first experiment to measure the parameters of dark energy with high enough precision to differentiate between various theoretical models. eROSITA is supported by the German Aerospace Centre DLR and the Max Planck Society with BMWi funding.
+Unravelling this enigma is one of the most fascinating challenges in modern astronomy and physics and could even lead to a fundamental paradigm change. eROSITA will be the first experiment to measure the parameters of dark energy with high enough precision to differentiate between various theoretical models. eROSITA is funded by the German Aerospace Centre DLR and the Max Planck Society.
 The Max Planck Institute for Extraterrestrial Physics (MPE) is the leading institute for the project, which is carried out in close collaboration with other German research institutes and the IKI in Moscow.
-Important academic and industry partners: Max Planck Institute for Extraterrestrial Physics, Garching, Germany DLR Space Administration, Bonn, Germany ROSKOSMOS, Moscow, Russia Space Research Institute (IKI), Moscow, Russia Dr. Remeis Observatory Bamberg, University Erlangen-Nürnberg, Germany Hamburg Observatory, University Hamburg, Germany Institute for Astronomy and Astrophysics (IAAT), University Tübingen, Germany Leibniz Institute for Astrophysics Potsdam (AIP), Germany University Observatory Munich, Germany Argelander Institute, University Bonn, Germany Excellence Cluster Universe, Munich, Germany RUAG Space GmbH, Vienna, Austria For more information see http://www.mpe.mpg.de/erosita
+Important academic and industry partners:

+Max Planck Institute for Extraterrestrial Physics, Garching, Germany

+Max Planck Institute for Astrophysics, Garching, Germany

+German Aerospace Centre DLR, Bonn, Germany

+ROSKOSMOS, Moscow, Russia

+Space Research Institute (IKI), Moscow, Russia

+Dr. Remeis Observatory Bamberg, University Erlangen-Nürnberg, Germany

+Hamburg Observatory, University Hamburg, Germany

+Institute for Astronomy and Astrophysics (IAAT), University Tübingen, Germany

+Leibniz Institute for Astrophysics Potsdam (AIP), Germany

+University Observatory Munich, Germany

+Argelander Institute, University Bonn, Germany

+Excellence Cluster Universe, Munich, Germany

-Carl Zeiss AG, Oberkochen, Germany
+RUAG Space GmbH, Vienna, Austria Carl Zeiss AG, Oberkochen, Germany

 Lavochkin Association, Moscow, Russia

-Invent GmbH, Braunschweig, Germany Kayser-Threde GmbH (now OHB), Munich, Germany
+Invent GmbH, Braunschweig, Germany

+Kayser-Threde GmbH, Munich, Germany

 HPS GmbH, Munich, Germany

 Media Lario Technologies, Bosisio Parini, Italy

 Tecnotron GmbH, Weißensberg, Germany

 pnSensor GmbH, Munich, Germany

 IABG mbH, Ottobrunn, Germany

 Laserjob GmbH, Fürstenfeldbruck, Germany

 IberEspacio, Madrid, Spain

-af inventions GmbH, Braunschweig, Germany